THE BUILDING

 Historic faces of the Market portrayed in 2,000 pounds of porcelain tile.

-At each of the four entrances, visitors cross threshold mosaics by Temple Hills, Maryland –based artist Cheryl Foster.
-The works were commissioned by the City of Roanoke in collaboration with the Market Building Foundation as part of the Percent for Art Public Art Program coordinated by the Roanoke Arts Commission.
+Step through any of the four entrances, and you’ll be greeted by mosaic masterpieces created by Cheryl Foster, an artist hailing from Temple Hills, Maryland.
+These captivating works were commissioned by the City of Roanoke in partnership with the Market Building Foundation, as part of the Percent for Art Public Art Program, overseen by the Roanoke Arts Commission.